 The first step in applying for a fellowship is to read all of the application information online completely and carefully.
 Fellowships program staff and peer advisors will have office hours, so students can sign up for individual advising appointments.
-Feel free to contact Valerie Chow or Hilary Douglas to request advising appointments.
+Feel free to contact firstname.lastname@example.org to request advising appointments.

 Please also refer to the Resources for Fellowship Applicants section of our website.
-In addition, visit the Bing Information Resource Center and sign up on the Haas Center’s listserv (to subscribe, send a blank email to: email@example.com).
+In addition, visit the Bing Information Resource Center (BIRC) at the Haas Center, subsribe to the Cardinal Service Weekly Student Digest, and/or sign up for the Haas Center’s service4all listserv (to subscribe, send a blank email to: email@example.com).
 These are the best ways to keep informed about the Undergraduate Fellowships Program.

 You may also want to get in touch with a former fellow to find out more about the program.
 Lists of past fellows are available on the Meet the Undergraduate Fellows section of our website, and you can use Stanford Who to find specific e-mail addresses.
 If you need assistance, please contact program staff.

 Keep in mind that there are resources outside of the Haas Center to help you prepare a competitive application.
 Talk with professors and advisors about your plans.
 Seek input from fellow students and build an authentic relationship with a community partner/organization.
 Before submitting an application, bring it to the Hume Center for Writing and Speaking for a critical review; doing so will ensure that you have done everything possible to make a good application great!
 You can make an appointment at the Hume Center or take advantage of their drop-in service.
 BEAM is another excellent campus resource.
 Staff there can help you to polish your résumé and sharpen your interview skills.